neajul/New-Dependencies/Notes/Structure.md

   - maybe sometimes i could use them to explain, rather than just a link
 - want to try who would win as a kind of index
   - cross references!
+  - also need to restructure this part/go through it again
+- images
+  - squatting sign probably
+  - how to show a network diagram with cloud?
+  - put in the coded diagrams i made!

 # Things that are Missing